TRI-Actions/web-app-infra/README.md

     type: String
 ```

-If no IAM role is set, it will use whatever is set by default.
+If no IAM role is set, it will use whatever is set by default by the runner executing the deployment.
 SSM_private keys can have multiple key locations separated by a comma.
-Private keys are keys used to verify github repo retrieval.
+Private keys are keys used to facilitate github repo retrieval.
 SSM_pat can only use one personal access token location.
-PAT is used to verify github retrieval.
+PAT is used to facilitate github repo retrieval.

-All variables can be omitted or used as needed.
+All parameters may be omitted or used as needed.

 ## How to use in Github Actions Workflow: